NorthernWidget/DS3231/Documentation/Time-Set.md

 /*
  * returns: nothing (void)
  * parameters: byte = 0 to 59
- * side effects: writes the minutes to the DS3231
+ * effects: writes the minutes to the DS3231
  * DS3231 register addressed: 0x01
  */